sirisian/ecmascript-types/README.md

 ### Classes and Operator Overloading

-The following symbols can be used to define operator overloading as well as a compact operator syntax.
+The following symbols can be used to define operator overloading.

 ```
 Symbol.additionAssignment